-OVERVIEW Financial Position
+Financial Position

 The financial position on a solvency basis is the same as the financial position on the Hypothetical Wind-up basis shown in the previous section.
-The solvency ratio is 102.1% compared to 98.2% at the previous valuation.
+The ratio of solvency assets to solvency liabilities is 108.7%, compared to 104.5% at the previous valuation.